jonnyschult/rsdrumBackend/README.md

 ## Frontend

-Go to [GitHub-rsdrumFrontend](https://github.com/jonnyschult/rsdrumFrontend) and follow the instructions on the README
+Go to [GitHub-rsdrumFrontend](https://github.com/jonnyschult/rsdrumFrontend) and follow the instructions in the README

 ## Backend